cwgaldino/brixs/README.rst

    from brixs.beamlines.I21 import read im = read(<filepath>)

+Please, refer to the folder "beamlines" to see if code has been implemented for the beamline of interest and refer to the beamline's .py files for more information.

 ================================
 crystal
 ================================

-Module with function for calculating momentum transfer in single crystals.
+Module with functions for calculating momentum transfer in single crystals.
 It is assumed that the photon hits the crystal surface at a angle th and is scattered in a 2th angle.
 See drawing inside brixs.crystal.crystal.py file for more information.
 This module can be used like this